datachainlab/solidity-protobuf/README.md

 }
 ```

-ProtoSolGen generates a Solidity struct definition for this message as well as serialization/deserialization methods.
+ProtoSolGenerator generates a Solidity struct definition for this message as well as serialization/deserialization methods.
 Users can use the generated Solidity stub in their smart contracts.

 ### Client Generation